gismondichris/gismondichris.github.io/about.md

 This site highlights some of the languages and tools I have used.
 It also describes some of the projects I have completed.
-Finally, I have listed my roles and what some of responsibilities in those roles were.
+Finally, I have listed my roles and highlighted my primary responsibilities in each role.